|Name||Score (out of ten)||Check Price|

 Also, make sure you get the right size.
 For sizing advice, check out our Best Sport Climbing Harness article.

 Not satisfied with the list in this article?
-Check out the Wandering Climber’s 15 Best Climbing Harnesses of 2021.
+Check out the Wandering Climber’s Best Climbing Harnesses.

 Melissa is a full time van-living outdoor enthusiast hailed from Florida.
 After deciding to spend her freshman summer of college living out of a tent to work and climb in the Red River Gorge, Kentucky, her life changed forever.
 She found her way to El Potrero Chico, Mexico in the winters, where she fell in love with travel and community.
 Post-graduation, she drove from Florida to Alaska to experience its world-class backpacking, then worked her way back south to explore climbing spots throughout the western U.S.